wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-config.md

 To use the FHIR connector, add the  <fhir.init>  element in your configuration before carrying out any other FHIR operations.

-For more information on authentication/security of the FHIR REST API, see the [FHIR Security documentation](http://www.hl7.org/implement/standards/fhir/security.html).
+For more information on authentication/security of the FHIR REST API, see http://www.hl7.org/implement/standards/fhir/security.html.

 ??? note "fhir.init"
     The fhir.init operation initializes the connector to interact with the FHIR REST API.